With Halloween stretching the month of October, you might find yourself looking for a spooky show to add to your rotation.

 Based on the hit podcast and inspired by the chilling true story of Dr. Christopher Duntsch, a charismatic doctor who opens up a neurosurgery practice in Texas.
 But things take a grisly turn when patients going in for routine spinal surgeries leave permanently disabled or dead.

-Martin Short, Steve Martin, and Selena Gomez star as three true crime-obsessed strangers who find themselves piecing together the event of a murder mystery that occurs at their Upper West Side apartment buiding.
+Martin Short, Steve Martin, and Selena Gomez star as three true crime-obsessed strangers who find themselves piecing together the event of a murder mystery that occurs at their Upper West Side apartment building.
+What more could you want?

-I Know What You Did Last Summer – Premieres October 15 (Amazon Prime)
+I Know What You Did Last Summer – (Amazon Prime)

 Halloween doesn’t always have to be scary.
-The single-camera sitcom, adapted from the British one of the same name, finds Sam and Jay moving into a mansion left to her by her great aunt.
-After a brush with death, she begins seeing dead people aka the spirits trapped inside the home and must find a way to live in unison with them.
+The single-camera sitcom, adapted from the British one of the same name, finds Sam and Jay moving into a mansion left to her by her great-aunt.
+After a brush with death, she begins to see dead people aka the spirits trapped inside the home, and must find a way to live in unison with them.

 Check out our other Halloween content: